SLee-842/SER315/Deliverables/KoelnerDomspatzen_Deliverable1.md

 **Contributions:**

 ### Nathan Jordan
 **Contributions:** Listened during the group call to understnad the ongoing dsicussion about the class and use case diagrams.
-Researched the Race vs. Stage requirments afterward and shared clarifications witht the group to help guide our decign decisions
+Researched the Race vs. Stage requirments afterward and shared clarifications with the group to help guide our design decisions.
+Opened a pull request to (1) move the type association from `Race -> RaceType` to `Stage -> RaceType` and (2) fix the upgrade flow direction to **Result -> UpgradePolicy -> Racer**.
+Posted a summary in Slack for review.
+Added my Individual Reflection to the deliverable.

+**Reflection:** Clarifying the Stage vs. Race type helped me see how a tiny modeling change can remove ambiguity and future rework.
+Tying type to Stage keeps the design closer to the requirements, and flipping the upgrade flow makes the data dependency explicit (results drive upgrades).
+Next iteration I’ll participate more during meetings and continue documenting changes so they are visible, reviewed, and easy to trace.

 ### Stephen Lee
 **Contributions:** Created Github Repo, Issues, Project.
 Created deliverable template.
 Generated original Class and Use Case diagrams via ChatGPT.